Sheep known to be in their final trimester of pregnancy, or showing signs of advanced pregnancy, should not be transported across Bass Strait, see

 - Ovine Brucellosis, or any other disease notifiable in Tasmania, must not be present or suspected in the flock of origin.

-- All sheep must be accompanied by a completed and signed
+- All sheep must be accompanied by the following completed and signed forms:

 - A person authorised by the Chief Veterinary Officer of the exporting state or territory must certify within 7 days of export that to the best of their knowledge, all the above conditions have been met.

-Shearing exemptions are required for sheep with more than 25 mm wool.
+A Shearing Exemption is required for sheep with more than 25 mm wool.

 Sheep for slaughter